-A bad website makes the competition even more appealing.
+A bad website makes your competition even more appealing to shoppers.
 When a visitor lands on your website and does not immediately establish your company as a trustworthy or credible contender for their business, they’re going back to Google to search for your competitors’ websites.
 When they come across other websites that look better, offer better information, and establish trust, you just lost a potential customer to your competition.

 Check out your biggest competitors’ websites.
 If they provide more up-to-date information that answers readers’ questions, and if they present this information in a more appealing format, you might as well be spoon feeding potential leads directly to the competition.

 People want to do business with companies that appear innovative, professional, and customer-centric.
 A high value is placed on websites that give the impression that the business is on top of the latest trends and developments in its industry.
 Websites that include a well-maintained, engaging and informative blog produce 67% more leads than those that don’t.

 If your business meets all the criteria, but your website doesn’t reflect that fact, you have a serious disconnect that is costing you valuable leads and hindering growth.
 Potential customers will assume your company is out of touch and look for more contemporary sources for the products or services they need.
 Think of your website as your company’s most important source of validation for convincing target audiences that your business is the most qualified to earn their trust and meet their needs.

 8. Reliability is lacking and potential customers are confused

 There is no excuse for retaining outdated information on your company website unless your goal is to frustrate customers and aggravate employees.

 If your website contains outdated Information relating to your address, phone numbers, email addresses, team members, products, services, etc., how reliable will people think your business will be?